 On the afternoon of 7 January, 1948, there were multiple reports of unidentified objects flying over a broad area in Kentucky and Ohio.
 The accounts of strange aerial phenomena described a large round vehicle which at times remained stationary and at other times moved at speeds in excess of 500 mph.

 Sightings numbered in the hundreds and were from ground observers and from airplane crews.
-When radar also detected and tracked an unidentified flying object, the flight control tower at Godman Field, Fort Knox, ordered four P-51D Kentucky Air National Guard aircraft of the 365th Fighter Squadron to intercept the unidentified vehicle.
+When radar also detected and tracked an unidentified flying object, the flight control tower at Godman Field in Kentucky, near Fort Knox, ordered four P-51D Kentucky Air National Guard aircraft of the 365th Fighter Squadron to intercept the unidentified vehicle.

-Captain Thomas Mantell, in command of what had originally been a training flight, followed a direction vector provided by the control tower at Godman Field and approached the unidentified craft.
-The vehicle moved higher and away as the fighters pursued it.
+Twenty-five year-old Captain Thomas Mantell, a pilot with over 2,800 hours of flight experience, was in command of what had originally been a training flight.
+He followed a direction vector provided by the control tower at Godman Field and approached the unidentified craft.
+The vehicle, described as being a metallic object of tremendous size, moved higher and away as the fighters pursued it.
+Using military power throttle settings, the top speed of P-51D's was about 435 mph at 20,000 feet altitude.

 Running low on oxygen and fuel, three of the fighters had to return to their base, leaving only Captain Mantell in the chase.
 Mantell’s radioed message that he was climbing in pursuit was his last communication.
-Newspapers reported the next day, January 8, that the wreckage of his P-51D was found near Franklin, Kentucky.
+Newspapers reported the next day, January 8, that the wreckage of his P-51D was found in a wooded area near Franklin, Kentucky.
+Inspection of the wreckage indicated the plane had disintegrated before hitting the ground.